alexander-harmaty/GeneratePatterns-ReverseString-ValidatePassword/README.md

 The goal of this assignment was for students to get an introduction to C# and ASP.NET, so we were prompted to add four specific features exploring strings and patterns.

-We were expected to be able to generate two different patterns based on user input, reverse a string provided by the user, or validate a given password to assure it meets the requirements.
+We were expected to be able to generate two different patterns based on user input, reverse a string provided by the user, and validate a given password to assure it meets the requirements.

 This was a solo assignment made with C# and ASP.NET using Visual Studio 2022.